toddfoster/sharedprayers/README.md

 - x office/ep/mission - weekday
 - x he/penitentialordersentence- by sunday
 - x lent/penitentialordersentence - by sunday
+- office/mp/sentence - by weekday AND sunday
+- office/mp/antiphon - by weekday
+- office/mp/invitatory - by season AND by weekday
 - catch up liturgyplans.ods to use new shortcodes
 - x add optional third parameter day to choose-weekly to DRY with choose.md